 If you've found a legal encyclopedia article about a topic and would like to find related cases.

-The editors at West have identified legal topics, subtopics, and key numbers into which all legal issues can be sorted.
 Using that framework, they review judicial opinions and assign one or more key numbers to each case.
 The digest system will allow you to look at the various key numbers and see which cases that West editors have deemed to be relevant.

-Legal databases like Westlaw will also allow you to conduct keyword searches within a specified key number!
+Legal databases like Westlaw will also allow you to conduct keyword searches within a specified key number.

 If you've found the key number(s) related to your legal issue and want to find cases that have also been assigned that key number.